imennajar/leaflet-challenge/README.md

 # leaflet-challenge
 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-In this project, we will visualize earthquake data from all over the world each day,for the past 7 days and developing a way to better educate the public and other government organizations on issues facing our planet.
+In this project, we will visualize earthquake data from all over the world each day, for the past 7 days and developing a way to better educate the public and other government organizations on issues facing our planet.

 Link from where we will get our data: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php

 ## What we will learn from this project:

-- How to interact between HTML,CSS and JavaScript code
+- How to interact between HTML, CSS and JavaScript code

 - How to retrieve data from a GeoJson file (provided in URL link: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson)

 - How to use Leaflet to create a map from the dataset